 - Rest for a few hours a day sitting upwards and elevate your head at night on pillows.

 - Ask your GP to check your blood pressure - raised blood pressure increases the chance of further bleeding.

 - Avoid any heavy lifting, which can increase the chance of further bleeding.

 The outlook (prognosis) in vitreous haemorrhage depends both on the cause and on the severity.
 Vitreous haemorrhage resulting from posterior vitreous detachment usually has a good prognosis, with restoration of vision, particularly if the eye is otherwise normal.
 Where severe diabetic eye disease or macular degeneration has resulted in abnormal blood vessels, the outlook for the vision is much less good.
 The outlook in penetrating eye injury is often poor.

 Prevention of vitreous haemorrhage involves preventing the underlying causes.
 This includes careful and regular management of diabetic eye disease (which tends to be worse in less well-controlled diabetes) and high blood pressure, and giving up smoking.

-The eye should be protected from trauma during high-risk activities such as filing, grinding and hammering, using firearms and playing sports with high-speed balls, such as squash.
+The eye should always be protected from trauma during high-risk activities such as filing, grinding and hammering, using firearms and playing sports with high-speed balls, such as squash.